BlackFloyd/btsnoopFixer/README.md

 If it doesn't find one, it will assume the previous packet to be good and seek forward, again looking for such a timestamp.
 As soon as it finds another timestamp, it will discard any data that is known to be bad and realign the packet records.

 This method relies on assumptions and - well - guessing.
-But it seems to work pretty well in my environment and there's no harm in trying,
+But it seems to work pretty well in my environment and there's no harm in trying.